liddiard/google-sheet-s3/README.md

 - Doesn't require an intermediary web application like [WSJ uses (used?)](https://gist.github.com/jsvine/3295633).
 - Not an alternative service like [Airtable](https://airtable.com) or [Fieldbook](https://fieldbook.com) that is cool but costs 💰💰💰.
 - Not slow at returning data like [Google Apps Script Web Apps](http://pipetree.com/qmacro/blog/2013/10/sheetasjson-google-spreadsheet-data-as-json/
 ) seem to be.
 (If you're okay with 2000ms response times, this solution is easier because it doesn't involve S3.
 S3 response times tend to be 10-20x faster.)

 ## Setup

 ### Prerequisites

-- An Amazon S3 bucket for which you have [created security credentials](https://console.aws.amazon.com/iam/home?nc2=h_m_sc#users) that have read and write permissions on the bucket.
+- An Amazon S3 bucket for which you have:
+    - [Created security credentials](https://console.aws.amazon.com/iam/home?nc2=h_m_sc#users) that have write permissions to the bucket.
+    - Added a CORS policy that allows GET requests from whatever origin (domain name) you want to access the data.
+The default policy works fine to allow access from any origin.
+To enable, go to your S3 Management Console, right-click your bucket name, click Properties > Permissions > Add CORS Configuration > Save (modal dialog) > Save (again) (blue button in sidebar)

 ### Instructions